Sarosim/photo-locations/README.md

 The scripts embedded in the html docs as well as the script.js file were analysed and validated with https://jshint.com/

 ## Content
-All texts are written my me.
+All texts are written by me.

 ## Media
 Images are either my own or of family and friends (names, nicknames of photographers indicated in the database), uploaded by them.